- Download our Moving to Brazil Guide (PDF)

 Living in Brazil as an expat

-Most expats moving to Brazil head to São Paulo, the country's largest city.
-With a population of more than 22 million, the city exudes a vibrant energy matched by none other.
-Brazil's finance, technology and services industries are centred in São Paulo, drawing in expats from all over the globe.
+Most expats moving to Brazil head to São Paulo, the country’s largest city.
+The city exudes pulsing energy matched by none other.
+Brazil’s finance and technology industries are centred in São Paulo, which attracts expats from all over the globe.
 The result is a truly international city made up of a diverse population.

-Rio de Janeiro is another major expat hub, and abounds with natural wonders to explore, from pristine beaches and lush rainforests to gushing rivers and towering mountains.
+Rio de Janeiro is another major expat hub, and abounds with natural wonders awaiting expats, from pristine beaches and lush rainforests to gushing rivers and towering mountains.

-Speaking at least basic Portuguese will be vital for expats who want to settle in the country.
+Speaking at least basic Portuguese will be essential for expats who want to settle in the country.
 Without it, they might get frustrated when trying to conduct business and taking care of everyday affairs.

 Cost of living in Brazil